Getting Comfortable Being Uncomfortable

 Rob Pickels 02:59

-and most importantly, Trevor has a computer.
-He’s keeping the trend of
+And most importantly, Trevor has a computer.
+He’s keeping the trend of –

 Trevor Connor 03:04

-Grant Holicky 03:07
+Grant Holicky 03:08

-I feel sure what he’s ready for.
+I’m not sure what he’s ready for.
 But he’s ready.

 Rob Pickels 03:10

 Well, I think that he is giving the illusion of being ready because he came in and opened his computer.
-That’s Trevor exact illusion of Exactly.

-Trevor Connor 03:18
+Trevor Connor 03:17

-No. Usually we come into an episode and we have a conversation.
-We go through the outline, what are we going to talk about what research do we want to come in?
-Or bring into this?
-I literally came in here I’m like, what are we talking about?
+No, usually we come into an episode and we have a conversation, we go through the outline, “what are we going to talk about”, “what research do we want to come in or bring into this?”.
+I literally came in here, I’m like, “what are we talking about?”

-Grant Holicky 03:29
+Grant Holicky 03:17

 Rob Pickels 03:40

-not all one episode?
+Yeah, yeah and why not all one episode?

 Rob Pickels 03:50

-kind of tricky.
+It’s kind of true.

 Trevor Connor 03:51

-You see what’s happened since you’ve left chaos. devolved?
+You see what’s happened since you’ve left?

 Grant Holicky 03:54

-Right?
-In what did you want?
+Don’t rope me in, what did you want?

 Chris Case 03:56

-What what I want to see Trevor is for you.
-I want you to freestyle today.
-Don’t you don’t need a computer.
+What – what I want to see Trevor is for you, I want you to freestyle today.
+Don’t – you don’t need a computer.
 It’s all in your brain.

 Trevor Connor 04:03